 Reviewing active users

-You can use the following methods to view the number of users logging in BMC Digital Workplace:
+Although BMC Digital Workplace does not check for license usage, you can use the following methods to view the number of users logging in BMC Digital Workplace:

 - BMC Digital Workplace Active User Report—a web report displaying the number of users who logged in to BMC Digital Workplace during a specified period of time.